Syakhisk/nextjs-tailwind-boilerplate/README.md

 # nextjs-tailwind-boilerplate

-## click `Use this template' to create new repository with this template
+## click `Use this template` to create new repository with this template

 ### included: